MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09b-Implement_Azure_Container_Instances.md

 This lab focuses on deploying and managing Docker containers using Azure Container Instances (ACI).
 In this lab, you will learn how to deploy a Docker image onto Azure Container Instances, which offers a simple and efficient way to run containers without needing to manage the underlying infrastructure.

+## Interactive lab simulations

+There are interactive lab simulations that you might find useful for this topic.
+The simulation lets you to click through a similar scenario at your own pace.
+There are differences between the interactive simulation and this lab, but many of the core concepts are the same.
+An Azure subscription is not required.

++ [Deploy Azure Container Instances](https://mslearn.cloudguides.com/en-us/guides/AZ-900%20Exam%20Guide%20-%20Azure%20Fundamentals%20Exercise%203).
+Create, configure, and deploy a Docker container with Azure Container Instances.

++ [Implement Azure Container Instances](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%2014).
+Deploy a Docker image using Azure Container Instances.

 ## Lab objectives

 In this lab, you will complete the following tasks: